 Some disadvantages of the Montessori method of learning

-There are two main disadvantages for the Montessori method of learning:
+There are two main disadvantages to the Montessori method of learning:

 1) Not accessible for families with low incomes